lithops-cloud/lithops/runtime/gcp_cloudrun/README.md

 The runtime is the place where the functions are executed.
 In Google Cloud Run, runtimes are based on container images.

-Google Cloud Run requires container images to be pushed to Google Cloud Container Registry (images pushed to Dockerhub are not permitted).
+Google Cloud Run requires container images to be in a registry allowed by your project (typically [Artifact Registry](https://cloud.google.com/artifact-registry/docs/docker/overview); images on Docker Hub are not permitted unless you configure [private registries](https://cloud.google.com/run/docs/deploying#images)).

-Lithops automatically tags and pushes the image to GCR with authentication from the service account key file.
+Lithops automatically tags and pushes the image to Artifact Registry (`REGION-docker.pkg.dev/PROJECT/REPOSITORY/...`) using the service account key file.
+Create a Docker repository in Artifact Registry (see the main docs) or set `artifact_registry_repository` in config.

 If you don't have an already built runtime, the default runtime is built the first time you execute a function.
 Lithops automatically detects the Python version of your environment and deploys the default runtime based on it.